AquaIntel

 Problem Statement

-Selling to the fragmented US water utility market is daunting as sales & marketing team have limited data and rely on existing relationships.
+Selling to the fragmented US water utility market is daunting as sales teams have limited insights and rely on existing relationships.

 25%